-Tables and Views Description Dimension view Allows an SQL user to access information about members contained in a dimension.
+Tables and Views Description Dimension table Contains detailed information about the members in a dimension.
+There is one dimension table for each dimension in an outline.
+Dimension view Allows an SQL user to access information about members contained in a dimension.
 User-defined attribute table Contains a member ID and user-defined attribute name for each named member specified when you created the outline.
 There is one user-defined attribute table for each dimension in an outline.
 User-defined attribute view Allows an SQL user to access all user-defined attributes for a dimension.
 Generation table Contains generation numbers and names for each named generation specified when you created the outline.
 There is one generation table for each dimension in an outline.
 Level table Contains level numbers and names for each named level specified when you created the outline.
 There is one level table for each dimension in an outline.
 Relational attribute table Contains names, data types, and sizes of relational attribute columns added to this dimension.
 Relational attribute view Allows an SQL user to access the relational attribute columns for this dimension.